-Our overall detection rate of 82% with 18F-DCFPyL PET closely mirrors that of current literature with 68Ga-PSMA-11 of 85.5% as reported by Grubmüller et al.4 Our clinical experience with both these radiotracers is also congruent with that result; we prefer the flexible easy-to-use fluorine-18 labelled compound for day-to-day routine.
-Also, the injected activity of fluorine-18 labelled tracer is higher, resulting in higher picture quality and reduced image noise.
-It remains to be seen whether the improved image quality allows easier lesion identification and translates into higher inter-observer reproducibility.
+Our overall detection rate of 82% with 18F-DCFPyL PET closely mirrors the rate of 85.5% in the current literature with 68Ga-PSMA-11, as reported by Grubmüller et al.8 Our clinical experience with both these radiotracers is also congruent with that result; we prefer the flexible, easy-to-use fluorine-18-labelled compound for day-to-day routine.
+Also, the injected activity of fluorine-18-labelled tracer is higher, resulting in higher picture quality and reduced image noise.
+It remains to be seen whether the improved image quality allows easier lesion identification and translates into higher interobserver reproducibility.

 CI or its substitution by the low-dose CT of the PET/CT study both showed unacceptably low performance for clinical use in this patient cohort.
-Although specificity of CI for nodal disease was very high (100% for regional nodes), bone metastasis detection with MDP wholebody bone scan showed a sensitivity of only 50%.
-The overall accuracy of CI was extremely low (8-19%), exposing the limit of conventional imaging in biochemical recurrence of prostate cancer when very low volume of disease is expected.
+Although specificity of CI for nodal disease was very high (100% for regional nodes), bone metastasis detection with Tc-99m-methylene diphosphonate whole-body bone scan showed a sensitivity of only 50%.
+The overall accuracy of CI was extremely low (8-19%), exposing the limit of CI in biochemical recurrence of prostate cancer when very low volume of disease is expected.